connexcs/docs/customer.md

 ### Routing

-Now, coming towards to the next tab which is **Routing**, there are basically two types routing as shown in an image below:
+Now, moving onwards to the next tab which is **Routing**.
+There are basically two types of routing as shown in an image below:

 1. Ingress Routing
 2. CLI